-England in the great wave of migration following the Norman Conquest of 1066.
-The Karval family lived in Northumberland.
-The name is taken from the family's place of residence prior to the Norman Conquest of England in 1066, in Carvile, Normandy.
+The name Karval was brought to England in the great wave of migration following the Norman Conquest of 1066.
+The Karval family lived in Norfolk.
+The name is taken from the family's place of residence prior to the Norman Conquest of England in 1066, in Carville, Normandy.

 Early Origins of the Karval family